zdharma-continuum/zinit/README.md

 # News

 * 22-06-2019
+  - New ice mod `reset-prompt` that will issue `zle .reset-prompt` after loading the plugin or snippet, causing the prompt to be recomputed.
+Useful with themes & turbo-mode.

   - New ice-mod `notify''` which will cause to display an under-prompt notification when the plugin or snippet gets loaded.
 E.g.: